New Albion: Drake's coastal exploration and claim

-Prior to Drake's voyage, the western coast of North America had only been partially explored in 1542 by Juan Rodriguez Cabrillo, who sailed for Spain.
+Prior to Drake's voyage, the western coast of North America had only been partially explored in 1542 by Juan Rodríguez Cabrillo, who sailed for Spain.
 So, intending to avoid further conflict with Spain, Drake navigated northwest of the Spanish presence.
 By navigating well beyond where Cabrillo had asserted a Spanish claim, Drake sought to locate a discreet site at which the crew could prepare for the journey back to England.

 On 5 June 1579, the ship briefly made first landfall at South Cove, Cape Arago, just south of Coos Bay, Oregon.
 From there, Drake sailed south while searching for a suitable harbour to repair his ailing ship.
 On 17 June, Drake and his crew found a protected cove when they landed on the Pacific coast of what is now Northern California.
 While ashore, he claimed the area for Queen Elizabeth I as Nova Albion or New Albion, choosing this name for two reasons: first, the white banks and cliffs which he saw were similar to those found on the English coast and, second, because Albion was an archaic name by which the island of Great Britain was known.
 To document and assert his claim, Drake had an engraved plate of brass, one which contained a sixpence bearing Elizabeth's image, attached to a large post.
 Giving details of Drake's visit, it claimed sovereignty for Elizabeth and every successive English monarch.

 After erecting a fort and tents ashore, the crew laboured for several weeks as they prepared for the circumnavigating voyage ahead by careening their ship, Golden Hind, so to effectively clean and repair the hull.
 Drake had friendly interactions with the Coast Miwok and explored the surrounding land by foot when crossing Inverness Ridge to visit a village and explore the country.
 When his ship was ready for the return voyage, Drake and the crew left New Albion on 23 July and paused his journey the next day when anchoring his ship at the Farallon Islands where the crew hunted seal meat.
 On 25 July, they sailed west to continue their Pacific crossing, and Golden Hind finally returned to England in September 1580.